bryanlie/Deep_Learning/README.md

 Machine Learning and Deep Learning with Python, scikit-learn, and TensorFlow, 2nd Edition <br />
 by Sebastian Raschka, Vahid Mirjalili  <br />

-3. TensorFlow 2.0
+3. TensorFlow 2.0 <br />
-Examples showing new features in TensorFlow 2.0
+Examples showing new features in TensorFlow 2.0 <br />

-4. PyTorch
+4. PyTorch <br />
-Examples in NLP using PyTorch
+Examples in NLP using PyTorch <br />